 The stress of fellowship takes its toll on even the best fellows.
-Resident and Fellow burnout is associated with medical errors and poor patient care.
-We at Marshall University (MU) cardiology, realize the importance of fellow’s wellness in both performance and career satisfaction.
+Resident and fellow burnout is associated with medical errors and poor patient care.
+In Marshall University's Division of Gastroenterology, we recognize the importance of a fellow’s wellness in both performance and career satisfaction.
 We have a dedicated program to provide resources and organizing activities to help fellows to stay physically and mentally fit.

 - Promote a healthy work-life balance